 Fellows are involved in the care of veteran, academic and community-based patients.
 They learn consultative skills, provide direct management of care in an inpatient hospice unit, work in a home hospice setting, participate in multi-disciplinary outpatient clinics, a long-term care setting, and have focused training experiences in pain clinic, chaplaincy, radiation oncology, pediatrics, and critical care.
-Additionally, fellows receive one month of selective time.
+Fellows also receive one month of selective time.
 Additional curricular sessions involving communication skill development and formal ethics training occur throughout the year.
 A scholarly project and quality improvement or patient safety activity are expected and mentored.
 Working within interdisciplinary teams is an integral part of this fellowship.
 Fellows have opportunities throughout the year to teach medical students, interns, residents and interdisciplinary team members.

 This training program prepares physicians to competently work in both palliative care and hospice settings.
 Graduates work as inpatient/outpatient palliative medicine consultants, hospice medical directors, provide administrative/clinical leadership on inpatient units, and have started new programs/services across the state, in addition to providing faculty support to various training sites.
 Formal ethics training is provided through our Providence Health Community partner.
 There are also added curricular workshops involving communication skill development, ventilator withdrawal, and palliative sedation in collaboration with our Legacy Hospice providers throughout the year.
 Graduates are eligible to sit for the Hospice & Palliative Medicine board exam.

 Faculty includes physicians from Internal Medicine, Critical Care, Anesthesiology, Geriatric Medicine, Pediatrics, Radiation Oncology and Psychiatry.
 Interdisciplinary faculty includes nurse practitioners, chaplains, social workers, clinical nurse specialists, psychologists, and clinical pharmacists.
 The faculty provides mentoring to develop strong clinical and teaching skills.
 Some faculty members are also grant-funded researchers.
 The core faculty is board-certified in Hospice & Palliative Medicine.